tomkeays/lemoyne-pogo/README.md

 Patreon supporters can share their quota with their primary server using the `$share-quota` command in any channel where PokeNav is active.
 Multiple people can share their quota with the server, creating a larger pool of available scans.
 If any user exceeds their individual quota of 20 scans in a given month, they may use up to 30 additional scans from the shared quota.

 PokeNav documentation: https://docs.pokenavbot.com/quota.html
-### Raid Counters

-If the raid boss was set, simply use `$counters` to get the list of counters for that boss.
-You can also provide current weather conditions, `$counters rain`.